Susan Powter: Personal life

 In 1982, Powter married Nic Villarreal and they had two sons: Damien (in 1983) and Kiel (in 1984).
 They divorced in 1988.
 In 1989, she met Lincoln Apeland in a music store and married him weeks later.
 They divorced in 1995.
 She adopted her third son, Gabriel, who was born in 1998.

 In 1993, The New York Times said Powter's then current living situation could be the basis of a sitcom.
 So her children could have a close relationship with their father, while living in Dallas she financially supported her first husband and rented a duplex where her first husband, their shared children, and her second husband lived.
 Similarly, when she relocated to California, she rented a nearby apartment for her first husband.

 Powter later came out as a lesbian, and in a 2004 interview with Curve magazine, she described herself as a "radical feminist housewife".
 That year, she dated Animal Prufrock and lived in Northampton, Massachusetts.
 She dated comedian Jessica Kirson in 2008.

 By 2010, she was living off-the-grid in an earthship-style home in Taos, NM, and raising her youngest son.

-In October 2024, Powter revealed that due to the series of lawsuits in the mid-1990s and poor financial planning, she had been left virtually destitute, living in an RV and delivering food for Grubhub and Ubereats.
+In October 2024, Powter revealed that due to the series of lawsuits in the mid-1990s and poor financial planning, she had been left virtually destitute, living in an RV and delivering food for Grubhub and Uber Eats.
 After a health scare, she filed for Medicaid.
 At 66, she lived in a low-income senior community and applied for Social Security.